 - Book a free hearing check with Ear Health Hearing.

 - Take your hearing test results to a GP who will lodge your claim with ACC.

-- A confirmation letter from ACC will instruct you to see an ACC accredited Audiologist for a thorough assessment.
-All Ear Health Hearing Audiologists are ACC accredited.
+- A confirmation letter from ACC will instruct you to see an ACC-accredited audiologist for a thorough assessment.

 - Ear Health can assist you in finding a hearing solution suitable to your circumstances, lifestyle and budget.